ossf/community/theme/pages/about.md

 ## Data source

-The site renders straight from the three Jekyll data files above (`_data/personas.yml`, `_data/problems.yml`, `_data/projects.yml`), plus a JSON mirror at `/assets/data/catalog.json` for client-side consumers.
-Those three files are the single source of truth — the usage sentences, problem mappings, Security Insights links, and project relationships all live there and are refined over time.
+The site renders straight from the Jekyll data files in `data/` — the vocabularies in `data/definitions/` and the per-working-group catalog files in `data/working-groups/` — plus a JSON mirror at `/assets/data/catalog.json` for client-side consumers.
+Those files are the single source of truth — the usage sentences, problem mappings, Security Insights links, and project relationships all live there and are refined over time.

 ## Contributing